This policy sets out the principles adopted by the ACCC for prioritising and addressing product safety risks.

 - international networks.

-- there is a high risk to public safety due to the potential number or severity of injuries e.g. where a product is widely available to consumers or may cause death or significant longer term harm
+- there is a high risk to public safety due to the severity or number of injuries that may result from the product (such as an unsafe product likely to cause death or significant harm, or being widely available to consumers)

-- users are unable to perceive or safeguard against the risk of the product e.g. where it is difficult to detect the safety risk or identify a link between the product and possibility of injury
+- users are unable to perceive or safeguard against the risk of the product, such as where it is difficult to detect the safety risk or identify a link between the product and possibility of injury

 - users of the product potentially expose other people to the risk of death or injury